oszuidwest/zwfm-audiologger/README.md

 # Audiologger ZuidWest FM
 This repository contains a bash script designed to record audio streams hourly and log relevant metadata about the current broadcast.
 It also ensures the periodic cleanup of old recordings.

 ## Features

-- **Continuous Recording**: Automatically captures the audio stream from ZuidWest FM every hour.
+- **Continuous Recording**: Automatically captures audio streams every hour.
-- **Metadata Logging**: Fetches and logs the current program name from the broadcast data API, adding context to each recording.
+- **Metadata Logging**: Fetches and logs the current program name from broadcast data APIs, adding context to each recording.
-- **Detailed Log File**: Maintains a comprehensive log file for tracking the script’s activities and any potential errors.
+- **Detailed Log File**: Maintains a comprehensive log file for tracking the script's activities and any potential errors.
-- **Automatic Cleanup**: Deletes audio files older than 31 days to conserve storage space.
+- **Automatic Cleanup**: Deletes audio files based on configurable retention periods.
 - **Debug Mode**: Provides additional output for troubleshooting when enabled.
+- **Multi-Stream Support**: Can record multiple streams simultaneously with different configurations.

 ## Prerequisites
 The script requires the following tools:
 - `jq` - A command-line JSON processor.
 - `curl` - A command-line tool for transferring data with URLs.
 - `ffmpeg` - A command-line tool for recording, converting, and streaming audio and video.

 This script is intended for use with websites based on the [Streekomroep WordPress Theme](https://github.com/oszuidwest/streekomroep-wp), which utilizes the Broadcast Data API from the theme.
-If you are using a different API, set `PARSE_METADATA` to 0 and use a plaintext file for metadata, or implement your own parsing method.
+If you are using a different API, set `parse_metadata` to 0 and use a plaintext file for metadata.

 ## Installation
 1. **Clone this repository:**
    ```bash
    git clone https://github.com/oszuidwest/zwfm-audiologger